heyx3/Bplus.jl/README.md

 Typical game math stuff, but using Julia's full expressive power.

-Detailed info can be found [in this document](docs/Math.md).
-Here are some of the most interesting parts:
+Detailed info can be found [in this document](docs/Math.md), but here is a high-level overview:

 * Vectors are represented with `Vec{N, T}`.
 * Quaternions are `Quaternion{F}`.